sriranjan06/Serenity-Homes/serenity-homes-ui/DevelopmentDocumentation.md

 };
 ```

+  1. Function Definition:
+    - This line defines an asynchronous function getListings, which is exported for use in other parts of your application.
+The function takes three arguments:
+    - req: The request object, which contains information about the HTTP request (e.g., query parameters, headers).
+    - res: The response object, used to send back the desired HTTP response.
+    - next: A function used to pass control to the next middleware in case of an error.
+  2. Try-Catch Block:
+  - The code inside this try block is executed.
+If an error occurs, it is caught by the catch block.
+  3. Extracting Query Parameters with Defaults
+  - These lines extract limit and startIndex from the query parameters in the request (req.query).
+  - limit determines how many results to return, with a default value of 9 if not provided.
+  - startIndex determines the starting point for pagination, with a default value of 0 if not provided.
+  - parseInt is used to convert the query parameters from strings to integers.
+  4. Handling Boolean Filters
+  - This section deals with the offer query parameter:
+  - If offer is undefined or "false", the offer variable is set to an object { $in: [false, true] }.
+This means the query will include listings where offer can be either false or true.
+  - This logic is used to ensure that if no specific offer filter is provided, the query includes all listings.
+  - Similar logic applies to the furnished parameter, where the listings can be either furnished or unfurnished if the parameter is not specified.
+  - The same logic is used for the parking parameter, allowing listings with or without parking.
+  5. Handling Type Filter
+  - The type parameter filters listings by their type (e.g., "sale" or "rent").
+  - If type is undefined or "all", the type variable is set to include both "sale" and "rent" listings.
+  6. Search Term, Sort, and Order Parameters
+  - searchTerm: A string to filter listings based on their name, defaulting to an empty string if not provided.
+  - sort: The field by which the listings should be sorted, defaulting to "createdAt" (assuming the listings have a creation date).
+  - order: The sort order ("asc" for ascending or "desc" for descending), defaulting to "desc" (most recent first).
+  7. Database Query Execution
+  - Listing.find: Executes a MongoDB query on the Listing collection, using the following filters:
+  - name: { $regex: searchTerm, $options: "i" }: Filters listings by name using a case-insensitive regular expression that matches the searchTerm.
+  - offer, furnished, parking, type: These are the filters defined earlier.
+  - .sort({ [sort]: order }): Sorts the results based on the sort field and order direction.
+  - .limit(limit): Limits the number of returned documents to the specified limit.
+  - .skip(startIndex): Skips a number of documents, allowing for pagination.
+  8. Returning the Result
+  - If the query is successful, the results (listings) are returned as a JSON response with a status code of 200 (OK).
+  9. Error Handling
+  - If an error occurs during the query execution, it is passed to the next function, which typically forwards the error to an error-handling middleware.

 ### 3. Create Search Page UI:
 - Design the `Search.jsx` page and handle the display of search results.